ajflexxx/bmad-method-guide/11-bmad-tasks-reference.md

 - **Mode Toggles**: kb-mode, chat-mode
 - **Object-Action**: doc-out, story-review

-## Part 5: v5.0 Testing Tasks - Quality Advisory Framework
+## Part 5: Testing Tasks - Quality and Test Architecture

 ### Overview
-Version 5.0 introduces a comprehensive testing task suite that transforms quality assurance from blocking gates to advisory recommendations.
+The testing task suite transforms quality assurance from blocking gates to advisory recommendations.
 These tasks support the Test Architect's new philosophy: teams choose their quality bar.

 ### New Testing Tasks